ksanjeevan/randomforest-density-python/README.md

 <img src="result_plots/density_estimation.png" width="400px"/>
 </p>

 Performance is harder to measure when using random forests for density estimation (as opposed to regression or classification) since we're in the unsupervised space.
-Here, the [Jensen-Shannon Divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence) is used as a comparison metric (whenever test data from a known distribution is used).
+Here, the [Jensen-Shannon Divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence) is used as a comparison measure (whenever test data from a known distribution is used).

 <p align="center">
 <img src="result_plots/density_comp.png" width="400px"/>